phil-mansfield/symphony/docs/source/symlib_documentation.rst

 .. function:: symlib.colossus_parameters(param)

    Converts a ``symlib`` parameter dictionary to a parameter dictionary that can be passed to a call to `colossus.cosmology.cosmology.setCosmology <https://bdiemer.bitbucket.io/colossus/cosmology_cosmology.html#cosmology.cosmology.setCosmology>`_.
-This will allow you to calculate cosmological quantities (e.g. ages concentration-mass relations) using the colossus library.
+This will allow you to calculate cosmological quantities (e.g. the mass-concentration relation) using the colossus library.

    :param dict param: A ``symlib`` parameter dictionary returned by :func:`symlib.simulation_parameters`.
    :rtype: A ``colossus`` parameter dictionary.